 The fact sheet About your water meter provides useful information on how to calculate your daily usage.

-If you think your water meter may not be accurate, you can request a test from us by completing and forwarding the Application for water meter accuracy test.
+If you think your water meter may not be accurate, you can apply for a water meter accuracy test using the online form below.

 To check for leaks, turn off all taps and water-using appliances in and around your property, then check the water meter for signs of movement.
 If the dials on the meter are moving there could be a leak.